lgonzalezrouco/pti/tmp_microservices/README.md

 COPY server.js .
 CMD node server.js
 ```
-#### Use Minikube’s built-in Docker daemon
+#### Making Docker images accessible to Minikube

-Usually you would build your image locally and upload it to Docker Hub or any other registry.
-However, to accelerate things a little bit we will build the image within Minikube.
-If you do the following:
+In a real scenario you would build your images locally and upload them to Docker Hub or any other registry.
+In that case, you will have an image's URL to pass to Kubernetes.
+However, to accelerate things a little bit, here we will skip the usage of a Docker regisry and we will tell Kubernetes to get the images from our local Docker registry.

+On Ubuntu, as we used vm-driver=none, we don't need to do anything, as our single-node Kubernetes cluster it's running directly on the host machine.
+Your local Docker registry will be directly accessible by the Kubernetes commands.

+On macOS, Minikube uses it's own built-in Docker daemon.
+So, if you build your images with your local Docker environment, they will not be directly accessible to Minikube.
+In order to overcome that problem in an easy way, we will address our Docker commands directly to the Minikube built-in Docker daemon, building our images and there, making them directly accessible to Minikube.
+To accomplish that do the following (only on macOS!):

 	eval $(minikube docker-env)

-Now your local Docker environment is pointing to the Minikube’s built-in Docker daemon.
+Now the local Docker environment is pointing to the Minikube’s built-in Docker daemon.

 #### Build the container image